nicolodiamante/chatty/README.md

   </picture>
 </p>

-Once you have the [API Key][open-ai-API], integrating ChatGPT's services with Siri is a breeze.
-It's important to note that once you copy the key and close the pop-up, you won't be able to view it again, so it's crucial to keep the key in a safe and secure location.
+Once you obtain the [API Key][open-ai-API], incorporating ChatGPT's services with Siri is straightforward.
+It's vital to remember, after making a copy of the key and closing the pop-up, you won't have access to it again.
+Therefore, it's essential to store the key securely in a safe location.
 <br><br>

 <p align="center">